mabdelatty1987/vmm-v3-script/Lab/paragon/README.md

         ../../vmm.py upload  <-- to create the topology file and the configuration for the VMs and upload them into vmm server
         ../../vmm.py start   <-- to start the topology in the vmm server

-5. Add the content of file [tmp/ssh_config](tmp/ssh_config) into your ssh config file.
-If file .ssh/config has content from the previous lab (Any entries after "### the following lines are added by vmm-v3-script" must be deleted)

-        cat tmp/ssh_config >> ~/.ssh/config

-6. Verify that you can access node **gw** using ssh (username: ubuntu,  password: pass01 ).
+5. Verify that you can access node **gw** using ssh (username: ubuntu,  password: pass01 ).
 You may have to wait for few minutes for node **gw** to be up and running
-7. Run script [vmm.py](../../vmm.py) to send and run initial configuration on node **gw**.
+6. Run script [vmm.py](../../vmm.py) to send and run initial configuration on node **gw**.
 This will configure ip address on other interfaces (such ase eth1, eth2, etc) and enable dhcp server on node gw

         ../../vmm.py set_gw

-8. Verify that you can access other nodes (linux and junos VM), such **control**, **node**, **node1**, etc. Please use the credential to login.
+7. Verify that you can access other nodes (linux and junos VM), such **control**, **node**, **node1**, etc. Please use the credential to login.

         ssh control

-9. Run script [vmm.py](../../vmm.py) to send and run initial configuration on linux nodes.
+8. Run script [vmm.py](../../vmm.py) to send and run initial configuration on linux nodes.
 This script will also reboot the VM.
 So wait before you test connectivity into the VM

         ../../vmm.py set_host

-10. Verify that you can access linux and junos VMs, such **control**, **node**, **node1**, without entering the password.
+9. Verify that you can access linux and junos VMs, such **control**, **node**, **node1**, without entering the password.
 You may have to wait for few minutes for the nodes to be up and running

         ssh control
         ssh pe1
         ssh pe2

-11. from your workstation, run script [update1.sh](./install/update1.sh). this script will upload the necessary script into vm control, node0..node4, run it and reboot the VM.
+10. from your workstation, run script [update1.sh](./install/update1.sh). this script will upload the necessary script into vm control, node0..node4, run it and reboot the VM.

 ## Uploading Paragon Automation installation file
 1. if you are going to install Paragon automation version 21.3 or later, then you need create an empy partition on **node0**, **node1**, **node2**, and  **node3**.
 You can use this [update1.sh](install/update1.sh) to to automatically create empty partition, update file /etc/security/limits.conf, and /etc/sysctl.conf on those node.
 The script will reboot node0, node1, node2, and node3.